humdrum-tools/humdrum-documentation/tool/patt/index.md

 ### DESCRIPTION

-The **patt** command is used to locate occurrences of a user-defined pattern in some Humdrum input.
+The <span class="tool">patt</span> command is used to locate occurrences of a user-defined pattern in some Humdrum input.
 The patterns sought may span innumerable data records.
 Occurrences of the pattern may be identified by line number, echoed intact in the output stream, or tagged by a user-defined